Postdoctoral Fellowship

 System Orientation and Best Practices

 Post-docs are introduced to our program through a two-and-a-half-week orientation period.
 The orientation process serves to acquaint post-docs with the University, the Center, and the Training Program.
-In addition, it includes a three to four-hour workshop on ethical and legal issues related to the practice of psychology, a three-hour workshop on suicide prevention and hospitalization, potential assessment training if that is a concentration being chosen, and other areas.
+In addition, it includes a three-hour workshop on ethical and legal issues related to the practice of psychology, a three-and-a-half-hour workshop on suicide prevention and hospitalization, potential assessment training if that is a concentration being chosen, and other areas.
 In addition, there is training in our scheduling program and record keeping system, and other relevant policies and procedures.
 Post-docs have an opportunity to meet with potential supervisors and group co-leaders and to rank order preferences before supervision and group assignments are made.
-Finally, the orientation period affords the opportunity for post-docs to become acquainted with Center and staff and to become comfortable in new surroundings and to learn about other important offices on campus.
+Finally, the orientation period affords the opportunity for post-docs to become acquainted with the Center and staff, as well also become comfortable in new surroundings and learn about other important offices on campus.

 Professional Development Seminar

-The Assistant Director, Training and another senior staff member meets with the post-docs for a professional development seminar on a bi-weekly basis throughout the year.
-These meetings provide post-docs with an opportunity to discuss reactions to the post-doc, and provide a forum for discussing professional perspectives gained during the post-doc year, and to prepare for entry into the employment market.
-Guest speakers may share perspectives on academic careers and private practice.
+The Associate Director, Training and another senior staff member meets with the post-docs for a professional development seminar on a bi-weekly basis throughout the year.
+These meetings provide post-docs with an opportunity to discuss reactions to the post-doc, provide a forum for discussing professional perspectives gained during the post-doc year, and to prepare for entry into the employment market.
+Guest speakers may join to discuss the licensure process, as well as share perspectives on different careers in psychology (e.g., academic careers, private practice).

 Psychotherapy Seminar